 - The staff will complete a screening to determine if testing is appropriate.

-Proactive prevention and planning are essential to containing the spread of COVID-19 (Coronavirus).
+Proactive prevention and planning are essential to containing the spread of COVID-19 and other respiratory illnesses.
 As with any infectious disease, proper hygiene techniques will help reduce the spread of a virus.
 The following prevention guidelines are suggested for use at home, work, school and community locations:

 - Wash hands often with soap and water for at least 20 seconds – dry hands with a clean towel or air dry hands.